13 Feb 5 Popular Myths About Child Custody in Florida

 - Joint custody eliminates the need for child support.

 “Joint custody” actually comes in two forms: legal and physical.
 Parents that have joint legal custody share equally in making decisions about the child, but they may not have joint physical custody, which is when the children split their time equally between both parents.
 It is joint physical custody that leads to the creation of this myth; many people are under the impression that if both parents care for the children for equal amounts of time, there is no need for child support.
-However, under Florida state law, there are two conditions that need to be met in order for this to be true: the parents have to have equal incomes, and they must split all expenditures on the children equally.
+However, under Florida state law, there are two conditions that need to be met in order for this to be true: the parents have to have equal incomes, and they must split all expenditures among the children equally.
 For example, both parents would have to spend equal amounts on the children’s medical care, personal expenses, and food.
 If these two conditions are not met, child support must be paid by at least one parent; thus, joint custody does not completely eliminate the need for child support.

 - The parent with more money pays child support.